seapagan/github-changelog-md/docs/usage.md

 The format for this option is an [array of tables](https://toml.io/en/v1.0.0#array-of-tables){:target="_blank}, with each table containing a `title` and a `label`.
-The above example uses an `inline TOML array of tables` but the normal fomat will also work:
+The above example uses an `inline TOML array of tables` but the more verbose format will also work:

 ```toml
 [[extend_sections]]